 When looking to purchase IP telephony equipment, the deluge of information can be overwhelming.
 There is an enormous range of terms and acronyms that are thrown around by various providers.
 Below, we’ve attempted to dispel some of the confusion surrounding two of the most common terms, VoIP and SIP.

 Many different sources often use the two terms interchangeably and, more importantly, incorrectly.
+This article will explain what the technologies are and which one to choose.
 Below, we’ve tried to lay out clearly what they actually mean.

 What is VoIP?